ivop/atari8080/README.md

 Add to that at least 12 instructions for the instruction fetcher, and it's obvious that that's a huge factor in slowing down the emulation.
-It would be nice if multiple instructions could be executed after eachother without the dispatcher slowing it.
+It would be nice if multiple instructions could be executed after eachother without the dispatcher slowing it down.
 However, the setup time and maintaining a cache of recompiled instructions as to not having to recompile them over and over again might become problematic and not worth the effort.